osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/attend/social-events.md

 * Tickets: Free with conference registration

 <br />
 Whether you've been toiling the day in the workshops or have just flown in, join us at the Icebreaker get-together.
-Don your lanyard to meet up with old friends and make some new acquaintances.
+Meet up with old friends and make some new acquaintances.
 You will be kicking yourself if you miss this one!
 See you there!
 <!-- This event is sponsored by **TBC**. -->
 <br />